Trikzon/boa-8/README.md

 ## Emulator

-Depends on winit and opengl for graphics.
+Depends on glutin and opengl for graphics.

 # [BOA-8](./boa-8/)
 An unfinished and abandonded CHIP-8 emulator written in python with pygame.